neilagabriel/vim-geeknote/README.md

 Use `:GeeknoteCreateNote <name>` to create a new note.
 The note will be created in the notebook currently selected in the navigation window.
-If a notebook is not selected, an error is displayed.
+If a notebook is not selected, the note will be created in the default notebook.
 A new buffer for the note will be displayed in the previous window if it is possible to do so or in a new vertical split.
-The note will not be created until the buffer is saved (e.g.
+The note will not be created until the buffer is saved (e.g. `:w`).
-`:w`).
 Once saved, the note will be created and the navigation window will update.

 Use `:GeeknoteSync` to update the navigation with the latest data on the Evernote server.